ProgrammazioneDiSistema2023-IA-ZZ/Group20/onnx-runtime/README.md

 ### Operators execution implementation
 The next step was to implement the execution of the operators.
 ONNX supports a lot of operators, but the project requirements states to chose them in order to support at least two models.
 We decided to support the **mobilenetv2** and **resnet18v2** models.
 Furthermore, ONNX specs have a lot of versions.
 We chose to support **version 7**.
 The implementations rely on the [ndarray](https://docs.rs/ndarray/latest/ndarray/) crate and use very simple algorithms.
 For example, the convolution operator is implemented using a naive algorithm.
 Hence, poor performance are expected (at least ~10 times slower than smarter implementations).
 Simpler algorithms were used to keep the implementation simple and to focus on the overall architecture of the project.
 The implementation of the operators can be found in the `provider` module.
-Every operator has been thoroughly tested in [tests/operators.rs](tests/operators.rs) by comparing the results with the ones obtained with python numpy.
+Every operator has been thoroughly tested in [tests/operators.rs](tests/operators.rs) by comparing the results with the ones obtained with python PyTorch.

 **NOTE**: floating point operations are not bit-exact.
 Thus, we had to use a tolerance up to 1e-4 to compare the results.
 This is not a problem for the project, but it is something to keep in mind when we'll compare the inferred results with other frameworks.